tianyuG/celestial-garden/README.md

 ## Description

+> Celestial Garden is an interactive installation where participants engage with inflated teardrop forms in real-time.
+Each nylon pendant is equipped with both sound and light that respond directly to the participants’ touch—creating a unique audiovisual soundscape.

 ### Work roles

 Tanner Upthegrove (Institute for Creativity, Arts and Technology; ICAT): Ideation; audio design and processing; docent.